Snipe, Texas: History

 Raymond Weems, Snipe's first postmaster, named Snipe after a facetious reference made about the place by his father's hunting partner.
 Snipe was established in the former Ward Plantation area owned by Asa Mitchell.
 The St. Louis, Brownsville and Mexico Railway laid a track through the community around 1905.
 Locals wanted the station to be named after early settler Ed Matthews, but it was instead named Edmonds.
 A post office operated in Snipe from 1921 to 1949; the post office served the Retrieve Prison Farm (later the Wayne Scott Unit).
 A railroad bunkhouse and commissary were in operation in 1929.
 There was only one business and 15 residents in the early 1930s.
 The Ward Plantation was destroyed by a storm in 1932.
 Its population rose to 75 in 1970 and gained three more residents four years later, but seemingly disappeared in 1988.

 Geography

 The location of Snipe is 3 mi southwest of Angleton on the Union Pacific Railroad and Oyster Creek.

 Education

 Today, the community is served by the Angleton Independent School District.
 Children in the area attend Westside Elementary School, Angleton Junior High School, and Angleton High School in Angleton.

+Burrell Chapel Church

+The Burrell chapel church at Snipe, Texas, like many Black churches in the post-emancipation era, served as the foundation on which agents of civilization and institutions emerged in African American communities.
+In fact, it is the existence of these institutions that support the idea of Snipe's designation as a Freedom Colony.
+The church was originally built in 1867 at Snipe and was organized by Reverend Burrell.
+Oral history has it that the church building was used as a school on Monday to Friday for the education of black children.
+The church was also instrumental in the formation of the Burrell Chapel cemetery.
+The formation of these historical places owes their origin and organization to the remarkable ideologies on which the Burrell Chapel was formed and organized.
+According to Mrs. Loretta Granville Washington, the oldest member who has been with the Burrell Chapel for 70 years, the storm of 1932 blew down the Burrell Chapel church building at Snipe.
+Prior to this, the church often conducted weddings, funerals, and Sunday services in its historic building.
+It was also used as a school and a place for anything that would be classed as a civic opportunity.
+The Burrell Chapel moved to its present location off of Highway 35, on Easter Sunday, April 1999.